 Focus stacking is a digital image processing technique which combines multiple images taken at different focus distances to create an image with a greater depth of field than any of the individual source images.
-See Beginners Guide to Focus Stacking.
+Here is a beginners guide to focus stacking.